We use some essential cookies to make this website work.

 See all latest documents

-We’re the government’s adviser for the natural environment in England, helping to protect England’s nature and landscapes for people to enjoy and for the services they provide.
+We’re the government’s adviser for the natural environment in England.
+We help to protect and restore our natural world.

 Natural England is an executive non-departmental public body, sponsored by the Department for Environment, Food & Rural Affairs.